Last updated : October 7, 2024

 Barbiturate

-At the height of their popularity, there were around 50 barbiturates marketed for human use.
+At the height of their popularity, around 50 barbiturates were marketed for human use.
 Physicians only prescribe about 12 today.
 Barbiturates, also known as benzodiazepines, are used as sedatives, hypnotics, anesthetics, and anticonvulsants.
 They’re also highly addictive.
 The withdrawal effects can require hospitalization.

 These drugs aren’t as popular in the drug culture as they once were.
 However, drug abusers use “benzos” to counter the effect of stimulating drugs such as cocaine and methamphetamines.